 \section{Conclusion and Outlook}

-In this perspective, we gave an overview of the emerging field of LDPC quantum codes providing promising new approaches to quantum error correction.
-LDPC quantum codes use a plethora of techniques from mathematics, physics and computer science.
-In particular, we showed how ideas from geometry and homological algebra shape the theory of LDPC quantum codes.
+In this perspective, we gave an overview of the emerging field of quantum LDPC codes providing promising new approaches to quantum error correction.
+Quantum LDPC codes use a plethora of techniques from mathematics, physics and computer science.
+In particular, we showed how ideas from geometry and homological algebra shape the theory of quantum LDPC codes.
 The results discussed here make use of hyperbolic geometry, expander codes, algebraic topology, to name a few.
-The fast pace of new distance records in the last year suggests that one of the main goals of the field, the quest for LDPC quantum codes with constant encoding rate $k/n > \text{const.} > 0$ and linear distance $d \propto n$, may soon be in reach and that the next years may offer many exciting new developments.
+The fast pace of new distance records in the last year suggests that one of the main goals of the field, the quest for quantum LDPC codes with constant encoding rate $k/n > \text{const.} > 0$ and linear distance $d \propto n$, may soon be in reach and that the next years may offer many exciting new developments.

 Moreover, we discussed challenges and opportunities.
-In particular, the viability of LDPC quantum codes depends on future developments in hardware and many problems in the implementation of scalable fault-tolerant quantum computation remain to be solved.
+In particular, the viability of quantum LDPC codes depends on future developments in hardware and many problems in the implementation of scalable fault-tolerant quantum computation remain to be solved.
 Low-latency classical control and fast decoding algorithms as well as inter-connectivity and wiring are challenging problems for the architecture of error-corrected post-NISQ quantum devices.
-LDPC quantum codes could play a decisive role in their realization.
-Although the development of the surface code is ahead in many respects, LDPC quantum codes may well turn out to be better suited for the implementation of quantum computers in the mid- to long-term.
+Quantum LDPC codes could play a decisive role in their realization.
+Although the development of the surface code is ahead in many respects, quantum LDPC codes may well turn out to be better suited for the implementation of quantum computers in the mid- to long-term.

-On a theoretical level, LDPC quantum codes may yield exciting applications in geometry, quantum complexity theory and potentially beyond, indicating that the flow of ideas can be reversed.
+On a theoretical level, quantum LDPC codes may yield exciting applications in geometry, quantum complexity theory and potentially beyond, indicating that the flow of ideas can be reversed.

 \emph{Acknowledgements}: The authors would like thank the following people for helpful discussions: Matt Hastings, Gleb Kalachev, Anirudh Krishna, Alex Lubotzky, Pavel Panteleev, Joschua Ramette, Christophe Vuillot.
 Special thanks to Barbara Terhal for valuable feedback on our manuscript.
 NPB acknowledges support through the EPSRC Prosperity Partnership in Quantum Software for Simulation and Modelling (EP/S005021/1).